Clients often ask how they can optimize their websites.

 We give them the wheel once we’ve built the car so to speak.
 This gives them more control of their online marketing efforts.

-3 Use imagery to improve the aesthetic of your website and become more relatable.
+- Use imagery to improve the aesthetic of your website and become more relatable.
 Instead of stock photography incorporate personal photos to connect with your customers and clients.
 Photo editing programs are quite expensive as a whole, but there are online options that are free such as Canva.
 We love Canva!
-It is user friendly and gives you a number of options when it comes to editing photos.
+It is user-friendly and gives you a number of options when it comes to editing photos.

-4 Maximize your search result possibilities by using a plugin such as Yoast SEO.
-The Yoast interface is super easy to work with and will give you a green light – literally – when you’ve optimized your page; which believe us, will make you want to do a little jig — or maybe its just us.
+- Maximize your search result possibilities by using a plugin such as Yoast SEO.
+The Yoast interface is super easy to work with and will give you a green light – literally – when you’ve optimized your page; which, believe us, will make you want to do a little jig — or maybe it’s just us.

-5 Google Analytics has been around for a long time.
-By adding a snippet of code to the back-end of your website you can capture all sorts of data to identify how much traffic you’re getting to your website, where its coming from and how people are finding you.
-The information can be a little overwhelming but ultimately its packed with great metrics and insight.
+- Google Analytics has been around for a long time.
+By adding a snippet of code to the back-end of your website you can capture all sorts of data to identify how much traffic you’re getting to your website, where it’s coming from and how people are finding you.
+The information can be a little overwhelming but ultimately it’s packed with great metrics and insight.

 So there you go, a short list (yes, we could go on) of some of our favorite go to plugins, online applications and online marketing tips.

 If you see something here and want to know more about it or if you have been putting off that dreaded redesign give us a shout and let us help you create something awesome!
-Call us at 914-502-0634 or complete our contact request form.
+Schedule a free consultation using our online calendar.